rust-lang/mdBook/README.md

 - `mdbook watch`

     When you run this command, mdbook will watch your markdown files to rebuild the book on every change.
 This avoids having to come back to the terminal to type `mdbook build` over and over again.

+- `mdbook serve`

+    Does the same thing as `mdbook watch` but additionally serves the book at `http://localhost:3000` (port is changeable) and reloads the browser when a change occures.

 ### As a library